Albumin Urine Test

 An albumin test

-checks urine for the presence of a protein called
+checks urine for a protein called

 albumin.
 Albumin is normally found in the blood and